jlemanski1/MaterialPortfolio/README.md

 To get a local copy up and running follow these simple example steps.

 ## Codespace set up
+Get started with the project on a preconfigured cloud development environment

 1. Get an API Key at [https://buttercms.com](https://buttercms.com)

 2. Add your API key to your github secrets with the key `BUTTER_CMS_API_KEY`